 It was October 2016.
 Being a sweltering country during summer, my wife and I decided to enjoy Spain in autumn – when nature is still in its splendor, but temperature and prices go down a little.

 Here are some travel tips: first we chose to rich Seville by plane, for this we bought tickets about two months before – a reasonable price.
 For accommodation, we are using Booking.com, but through Bonusway.com …these are examples only, please google for the ones which suit you best.

-The main idea – for keeping your travel budget low – is to book flights and accommodation a few weeks before traveling and, if possible, to get some cashback.
+For keeping your travel budget low, the main idea is to book flights and accommodation a few weeks before traveling and, if possible, to get some cashback.

 For this trip, we went straight to Seville (which become our ”base”), and from there on, we traveled by train and bus to visit the nearest locations.
 It maybe doesn’t sound like the best idea, but wait a bit to see how many tourist attractions we’ve reached in just nine days.

 It is the capital and the largest city in Andalusia.
 It has a population of about 690,000, being the 4th biggest city in Spain.
-In the old town, you will find the Alcázar palace complex, which was amazing to visit – one of our favorite attractions from Seville.
+You will find the Alcázar palace complex in the old town, which was amazing to visit – one of our favorite attractions from Seville.

-The largest gothic church and the third-largest church in the world, the Catedral de Santa María de la Sede, is imposing.
-Registered by Unesco as a world heritage site in 1987 – better known as Seville Cathedral, which is a Roman Catholic cathedral.
+The largest gothic church and the third-largest church globally, the Catedral de Santa María de la Sede, is imposing.
+Unesco is registered as a world heritage site in 1987 – better known as Seville Cathedral, a Roman Catholic cathedral.